okaresz/qtuc/doc/mainpage.md

 Overview		{#mainpage}
 ==========

-A fast prototyping framework for embedded systems, in a client (GUI) - server (proxy) configuration.
+A fast prototyping framework for embedded systems, in a server - client configuration.

 # Motivation #		{#mainpage-motivation}

-Are you fed up with the common practice that at the beginning of every project, you spend a ridiculously long time implementing the same trivial tasks (serial communication, communication protocolls, PC-side control program, etc..) again and again?
+Are you familiar with the common practice that at the beginning of every project, you spend a ridiculously long time implementing the same trivial tasks (serial communication, communication protocolls, PC-side control program, etc..) again and again?
-I was, and so QtuC was created.

 QtuC takes care of these "basic" features so you can concentrate on the *real* developement.

 # Components #			{#mainpage-components}

 The framework consists of the following separate applications:

-  * **qcDevice**: The code running on the embedded device (denoted as *device* throughout the documentation).
+  * **QcDevice**: The code running on the embedded device (denoted as *device* throughout the documentation).
 This sofware is not essential part of the provided framework, only some bare minimum examples are provided, the implementation is up to the device developer.
-  * **qcProxy**: This is a *command-line* application, running usually on an x86 platform, and uses the Qt C++ framework. qcProxy is in a tight communication loop with the device through a serial line (though different protocols can be implemented if necessary), and keeps an up-to date state of the device, serving as a high level API to the device.
+  * **QcProxy**: This is a *command-line* application, running usually on an x86 / x86_64 platform, and uses the Qt C++ framework.
+QcProxy is in a tight communication loop with the device through a serial line (though different protocols can be implemented if necessary), and keeps an up-to date state of the device, serving as a high level API to the device.
-  *  **qcGUI**: The GUI can connect to the proxy through a TCP socket on a custom port (can be set in the qcGuiSettings.xml).
+  *  **QcGUI**: The GUI can connect to the proxy through a TCP socket on a custom port.
 If the connection is successful, the GUI will show the state of the device and provides basic control.